 In answering this question you’ll find yourself looking for some numbers to quantify a vendor’s promised benefits.
 Weigh the technology’s efficiencies by time saving and the increased speed it’ll bring to your decision making, then consider the further benefits.
 For many firms driving efficiencies increases satisfaction in the workforce and gives opportunities to re-deploy staff to more complex, added value work.

 Competitive technology should be able to deliver meaningful efficiencies.
-Validis promises savings up to 8 hours average audit.
+Validis promises savings up to 8 hours per average audit.

 #3 How easy will it be to use?